 It is legally required to put a strong employment contract in place in the Slovak Republic, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in the Slovak Republic should always state the salary and any compensation amounts in euros rather than a foreign currency.

 This information is provided as generally accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in the Slovak Republic to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in the Slovak Republic to engage a small team is time-consuming, expensive and complex.
 Labor law in the Slovak Republic has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into the Slovak Republic.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Slovak Republic PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Slovak Republic PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.